OfekSagiv/social-media-app-project/README.md

 - **Location Sharing** - Share location on interactive maps (Google Maps integration)
 - **Statistics** - Reports and analytics on user activity
 - **Search** - Advanced search for users, posts, and groups
+- **Twitter (X) Integration** - Connect with Twitter/X to post in this app and on your twitter account at the same time

 ## System Requirements